Courseiva

 Exam trap

-The trap here is that candidates often confuse isolation strength with portability, assuming containers are more secure because they are lightweight, but Cisco tests the understanding that VMs provide stronger isolation due to separate kernels and hypervisor-level boundaries.
+The trap here is that candidates often confuse isolation strength with portability, assuming containers are more secure because they are lightweight, but for the CNCF KCNA exam, it's important to understand that VMs provide stronger isolation due to separate kernels and hypervisor-level boundaries, whereas containers are more portable and lightweight.

 How to eliminate wrong answers